Ivo-Balbaert/The_Way_to_Jai/book/05A_Constants_variables_types_and_operations.md

 `global_var` in line (1) is defined in _global scope_, known and mutable throughout the entire program, so handle it carefully!.
 In line (2) we see a #char literal in a variable f, which has type s64.
-In line (2B) we see a variable varv of type void, which also prints out void.
+In line (2B) we see a variable varv of type void, which also prints out void as value.

 >Schematically:
 >  ::	defines a constant, it is a compile-time assignment , also called compile-time constant
 >  :=	defines a variable, it is a run-time assignment
+> In both cases the type is inferred.
+> Use the following notation if you really want to specify the type:
+> : type : value for a constant
+> : type = value for a variable

 ## 5.4 - Errors when defining variables
-Here are the errors that can occur when defining a variable incorrectly:
+Here are the errors that can occur when defining a variable incorrectly (which will surely happen in your first Jai steps!):

 1] When a variable hasn't been given a type:
    `counter5 = 101;` // => **Error: Undeclared identifier 'counter5'.**